Skip to main content

 Expected response:

-Three renditions confirm the orchestrator successfully transcoded the source.
+Three renditions confirm the Orchestrator successfully transcoded the source.
 240p, 360p, and 720p are the default profile.

 2